On this page you will find the schedules and ticket prices for the KTM Train from Gemas to KL Sentral in Kuala Lumpur Malaysia.

 To book your tickets in advance you can visit any mainline railway station in Malaysia where you can book your tickets in advance a few months in advance (at most times of the year), but at other times, tickets may only be available a few weeks in advance.
 It all depends on when KTM are going to change the timetable and when they release the tickets for sale.

-You can also easily book you train tickets online, either directly from the KTMB website, or through an online ticketing agent (often a lot easier and sometimes cheaper).
+You can also easily book you train tickets online directly from the KTMB website.